willwashburn/phpamo/README.md

     $phpamo->camo($url);
 ```

-Perhaps you only want to camoflauge urls that are http?
+Perhaps you only want to camouflage urls that are http?
 ```PHP
     // returns a https url only when http url is used
     // otherwise returns the url